 The BRAIN FUEL study is a short-term nutrition research study designed to examine how nutrition and body composition affect a child’s learning and retention.
-It is for right-handed 9-10 year olds that are in the 3rd, 4th or 5th grade and over 80 pounds.
+It is for right-handed 9-10 year olds that are in the 3rd, 4th or 5th grade.
 In terms of time commitment, we ask the families to come to the Nutrition Center 3 times for visits that involve obtaining growth measurements, psychological development testing and monitoring of brain waves in our brain function lab.

 Visit 1 consists of a hearing and vision test, height and weight measurements along with lifestyle and behavior questionnaires.
 This visit can last anywhere from 2-5 hours.
 To thank you for your time, up to $50 may be provided.

 Visit 3 consists of a MRI at ACH Radiology.
 Participants will be provided a standard prepacked meal for dinner and wear the sleep monitor device at their home the night before their visit and will be fed a specific breakfast prior to the MRI.
 This visit will take approximately three hours. $100 will be provided to thank you for this visit.

 - Give us a call at (501)-364-3309 or (866)-423-1311 or

 - Send us an email us at ACNCstudies@archildrens.org with your name and a good phone number to reach you.

 Brain Fuel is a research study conducted by R. Terry Pivik, Ph.D. and has been approved by the Institutional Review Board of the University of Arkansas for the Medical Sciences.